quantumomics/G/facilities/README.md

 <b><i>Matrix</b></i> gives minimum 256 and maximum 2,304 units of molecules storage. <i>Matrix is a best possible friend for a personal and scientific use, right</i>.

 ## [3.]
 G<sub><sup>Cluster</sup></sub>
+Cluster is a spun-off engineering of the [Sequømics](http://sequomics.com/), Inc. and to deal with operational molecular sciences.
+Cluster is a base style of non-robotics based molecule storage facility, equipped with (<b>∞<sup>Ψ.<b><i>n</i></b></sup></b>) intelligent molecular storage environment.
+Cluster is designed with experience to give a smart way to reduce the time of doing the fascinating research, in the field of experimental sciences.
+Cluster is an assembled for the personal use, the reason is very ignited simple — to do the most advanced research at the workbench.

 <b>Defined:</b></br>
 Storage function = [<b>style equation</b>] × [<b>infinite equation</b>] => Molecules.</br>